lassik/awesome-forth/README.md

 + [A Little Bit of Forth](https://www.youtube.com/watch?v=Q6FflPMHZP4) A great introduction
 + [Over the Shoulder 1 - Text Preprocessing in Forth](https://www.youtube.com/watch?v=mvrE2ZGe-rs) A great example of how elegant and simple forth can be in the hands of an experienced forth programmer (Samuel A. Falvo II)
++ [Chuck Moore](https://www.youtube.com/results?search_query=chuck+moore+forth) Lots of videos showing unconventional approaches to programming by inventor of Forth himself

 ## Chips

-* [GreenArrays GA144](http://www.greenarraychips.com/home/products/index.html) -- 1x1cm chip with 144 cores
++ [GreenArrays GA144](http://www.greenarraychips.com/home/products/index.html) -- 1x1cm chip with 144 cores
-* [The J1 Forth CPU](https://excamera.com/sphinx/fpga-j1.html) -- Forth CPU for FPGAs in 200 lines of Verilog
++ [The J1 Forth CPU](https://excamera.com/sphinx/fpga-j1.html) -- Forth CPU for FPGAs in 200 lines of Verilog

 ## ANS Forth standard